jassmin-herr09/google-books-api-cli/README.md

 # Getting started

-Before following steps 1-5, it is necessary to have Node already installed, some understanding of the Command line, and Javscript.
+Before following steps 1-5, it is necessary to have Node already installed, some understanding of the Command line, and Javascript.

 1. Open up your terminal and clone this repository in a location of your preference.